 Flagellum-specific proteomic analysis of the stramenopile brown alga Colpomenia bullosa identified fourteen proteins specific to the posterior flagellum and three specific to the anterior flagellum (84).
 BLAST similarity searches suggest that the three anterior flagellum proteins are also present in H. catenoides, as are twelve of the fourteen posterior flagellum proteins from C. bullosa.
 Conservation of these “posterior-specific” proteins suggests that they have functions associated with the anterior tinselate flagellum in H. catenoides (Fig. 4a).
 One of the C. bullosa posterior specific flagellum proteins absent in H. catenoides and the oomycetes include the PAS/PAC sensor hybrid histidine kinase (also known as a Helmchrome, CBJ26132.1), a putative photo-sensor associated with a swelling in posterior flagellum of brown algae (84), discussed further below.

 Twenty-nine of the UFPs (8%) were present in oomycetes and other eukaryotic groups but absent in H. catenoides.
 These may represent genuine gene losses, although absences in our draft genome may also be due to incomplete genome sequencing and assembly.
 If these genes are genuine losses from the H. catenoides genome these results suggest a recent loss, putatively consistent with loss of the posterior flagellum without the function of these proteins being integrated into the anterior-tinsel flagellum (Fig. 4a).
 Interestingly, these losses include a putative homologue of the dynein regulatory complex 1 (DRC1) protein, which regulates inner dynein motor activity in Homo sapiens and Chlamydomonas reinhardtii (86), and Radial Spoke protein 7 (RSP7), a protein that functions in flagellum structure and beating in Chlamydomonas reinhardtii (87).
-Further, analysis of the radial spoke protein repertoire encoded by H. catenoides identified a number of other components of the radial spoke complexHowever, RSP7 was the only radial spoke proteome loss specific to the loss of the posterior flagellum in the Hyphochytrium lineage (Fig. 4a/bthis protein is putatively encoded in the oomycetes but has been separately lost in the Opisthokonta (e.g. Homo sapiens).
-In Chlamydomonas (87)RSP11 and RSP7 have been shown to a RIIa domain and (88). ssociation RIIa AKAP domain and RSP3 at the spoke stalk critical flagell(ref).
-Interestingly, comparative analysis suggests that neither RSP7 or RSP11 are conserved across flagellumbearing eukaryotes with only Chlamydomonas, Batrachochytrium and H. catenoides retaining RSP11 in our comparative dataset (Fig. 4a/b).
+Further, analysis of the radial spoke protein repertoire encoded by H. catenoides identified a number of other components of the radial spoke complex which are absent in H. catenoides.
+However, RSP7 was the only radial spoke proteome loss specific to the loss of the posterior flagellum in the Hyphochytrium lineage (Fig. 4a/b); this protein is putatively encoded in the oomycetes but has been separately lost in the Opisthokonta (e.g. Homo sapiens).
+In Chlamydomonas (87), RSP11 and RSP7 have been shown to contain a RIIa domain and (88).
+Association between RIIa and AKAP domains and RSP3 at the spoke stalk appear to be critical for flagellar beating (ref).
+Interestingly, comparative analysis suggests that neither RSP7 or RSP11 are conserved across flagellum-bearing eukaryotes with only Chlamydomonas, Batrachochytrium and H. catenoides retaining RSP11 in our comparative dataset (Fig. 4a/b).
 Domain analysis (89) of the putative H. catenoides RSP3 and RSP11 confirmed these proteins contain an AKAP and a RIIa domain respectively suggesting that H. catenoides has retained only RSP3-RSP11 protein-protein interaction at the base of radial spoke proximate to the outer doublet.

 Motors